Calliophis haematoetron

-Calliophis haematoetron, commonly known as the blood-bellied coral snake, is a species of venomous elapid snake endemic to Sri Lanka.
+Calliophis haematoetron, commonly known as the blood-bellied coralsnake or blood-bellied coral snake, is a species of venomous elapid snake endemic to Sri Lanka.

 Geographic range

 It is found in central lowlands of Sri Lanka.
 It is known from Wasgamuwa and Rattota.

 Description

+Calliophis haematoetron measure 15–41 cm in total length.
 Frontal shorter or sub-equal to inter-parietal suture.
 First sub-labial does not contact second pair of chin-shields.
 Head relatively unpigmented.
 No light spots postero-lateral to parietals.
 Dorsum banded.
 Venter is bright red and red pigment lateral to blue under-tail colour.

 Snake is known to produce 3 eggs at a time.